LBPUnion/PLRPC/README.md

 ## Helpful Information

-* You can use the `--applicationid` command line argument, or change the `applicationId` entry in your configuration, to override the default Discord Application ID.
+* You can use the `--applicationid` command line argument, change the `applicationId` entry in your configuration, or if using the GUI, unlock defaults and change the `Application ID` entry in the options to override the default Discord Application ID.
 This can be useful if your Lighthouse instance or other service is compatible with the PLRPC protocol and you want to display your own application name.